- Off road parking

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Ground floor WC.
 Open plan living area with fitted kitchen, dining area and sitting area.

 Gas central heating.
-Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV with Freeview, DVD, radio/CD, selection of games.
+Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV with Freeview, DVD, CD/DAB radio, Bluetooth iPod dock, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Please bring own beach towels.
 Travel cot, highchair and stairgate on request.
 Enclosed rear patio garden with furniture and BBQ.
 Off road parking for 1 car.
 Sorry, no pets and no smoking.
 Shops, pub and restaurants 1 min walk.
 Beach 1.7 miles.
 Note: There is a train from Ryde Pier into Brading and onward to Sandown and Shanklin.
 Brading is also on the main bus route.
 Note: Some road noise may be experienced during busy times.

 - Last minute